What is your personal approach to education?

 How important is sport at St Ives?

 There is no doubt that sport plays an important part of life at St Ives and we have quite a formidable reputation when it comes to competing!
-As well as two hours timetabled per week, children also take part in extra-curricular sports clubs both internally and externally in sports such as netball, hockey, cross country, tennis, horse riding and swimming.
+As well as two hours timetabled per week, children also take part in extra-curricular sports clubs both internally and externally in sports such as netball, hockey, cross country, tennis, golf, cricket and swimming.
 We regularly compete with other local independent schools and in many IAPS tournaments.
-All our pupils get the opportunity to play in matches and we offer A, B and C teams where numbers allow.
+All our pupils get the opportunity to play in matches and we offer A and B teams.

 Where do St Ives pupils go to after they have left?

-St Ives is a truly independent school and prides itself on preparing the girls for a wide range of senior schools, both locally and beyond.
-Typically these include local popular choices such as Guildford High School, Cranleigh School, Priors' Field, St Catherine’s, The Royal, Tormead and Dunhurst.
-Further afield our girls have gone to Queenswood, Rodean and Sherborne.
+St Ives is a truly independent school and prides itself on preparing the pupils for a wide range of senior schools, both locally and beyond.
+Typically these include local popular choices such as Guildford High School, Cranleigh School, Priors' Field, St Catherine’s, Tormead, Seaford and The Royal.
+Further afield our pupils have gone to St George's Ascot, Rodean and Sherborne.

-Senior school scholarships are often awarded to girls at St Ives and we are always delighted by the positive feedback we receive about our pupils and how well they are prepared for life at senior school.
-Our Year 2 boys are no exception to this and we have in place a rigorous and detailed programme designed to ensure that all our Year 2 boys are fully prepared and completely ready for both the preparatory school entrance exam and the change of life they will find once they start in their new school in Year 3.
+Senior school scholarships are often awarded to pupils at St Ives and we are always delighted by the positive feedback we receive about our pupils and how well they are prepared for life at senior school.